esveee/A-Keyboard-for-the-Visually-Impaired/README.md

 # AKeyboard-For-The-Visually-Impaired
-This is a keyboard for people who are visually challenged, the prototype for which was just built in $35!
-There are many such keyboards that exist in market right now that cost between 1000-3000 CAD, but we tried to do it differently and VOILA!
-The code is being made public for anyone to use.
-I hope this could become a reality soon!
+This is a keyboard for people who are visually challenged, based on the popular Braille Script!
+We took a Linux Embedded Board (Onion Omega 2) and designed a circuit to replicate the dots in the Braille Script.
+The source code for the keyboard is being made Open-Source for anyone to use.